MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.57.md

 (iii) We prohibit bowfishing or spearfishing on the refuge.

-(iv) We prohibit the take, collection, or capture of any reptile or amphibian on the refuge (see § 27.21 of this chapter).
+(iv) We prohibit the take, collection, or capture of any reptile or amphibian on the refuge.

 (d) *Ohio River Islands National Wildlife Refuge.* Refer to § 32.67(b) for regulations.

+[84 FR 47675, Sept.
+10, 2019, as amended at 85 FR 54137, Aug.
+31, 2020]